About

 Answer

-When sensory information is not appropriately perceived and organized in the brain, it affects our motor and behavioral responses.
+When sensory information is not accurately perceived and organized in the brain, it can affect our motor and behavioral responses.

 My child cannot sit still.
 Does he have problem with sensory processing?